Vilos92/pimpmyprose/README.md

 a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
 Sets it to a string that says "Null" if not logged in The pimp_list would take a set.
 + manage.py reindex
-..* Need to do whenever changing haystack search
+	+ Need to do whenever changing haystack search

 # About
 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
++ Added filtering on index page for proses
+	+ Need to do the same for the detail page (pimps)
 + Reddit share link added, add facebook link
-..* Need to customize templates and views for share links.
+	+ Need to customize templates and views for share links.
 Facebook plugin needs correct url
 + Finish styling
 + Finish search page - style haystack search bar with bootstrap
 + Finish organizing profile page in general